BarryShitpeas/CBIQ/README.md

 <p align="center">
   <img src="img/qibcplot-shiny.png">
 </p>

 ## What is qibcPlot-shiny?
 qibcPlot-shiny is the interactive shiny app for the [qibcPlot repo](https://github.com/callum-jpg/qibcPlot).

 This app aims to offer users an easy way of generating 3-variable scatter plots from CellProfiler output data.
-More information on using CellProfiler is available [here]()
+More information on using CellProfiler is available [here](https://github.com/callum-jpg/qibcPlot/tree/master/cellprofiler-pipeline).

 ### What can qibcPlot-shiny do for you?